 Score the edges of the cake with a sharp knife.

 Next, trim the edges of your cake.Notice how thing this sponge cake is.
-Don’t worry, it is suppose to be thin.
+Don’t worry, it is supposed to be thin.
 Next, roll the cake starting at one short end and working to the other short end.
 Allow the cake to cool in the towel.

 While the cake cools, prepare the chocolate ganache.
 Chop 9 ounces of semisweet or unsweetened chocolate.
-The choice is yours, in fact, you could use milk chocolate if you would like but your the ganache will be a much lighter brown color.
+The choice is yours, in fact, you could use milk chocolate if you would like but the ganache will be a much lighter brown color.